 The main gas-bearing reservoirs in the Akatara field are the UTAF-B formations, which were deposited in shoreface to foreshore marine environments and are expected to be laterally continuous across the field.
 The range of porosity and permeability in the UTAF reservoirs is 17-28 % and ~120-9,610 mD respectively.

 The Akatara gas field has been independently estimated to contain a 2C gross resource (pre local government back-in right) of 63.74 bscf of sales gas, 2.45 mm bbls of condensate and 5.64 mm boe of LPG, equating to a combined 18.7 mm boe of gross resource.1

 On 1 December 2021, Jadestone announced that it had signed a gas sales agreement (“GSA”) for the Akatara field with PT Pelayanan Listrik Nasional Batam as buyer.
 The key terms of the Akatara GSA are detailed below:

-Jadestone intends to pursue a low-cost development of the field, including re-use of existing wells and infrastructure, and tying in to a nearby gas export pipeline within 17km.
-The Company anticipates incremental production of approximately 5.3 mboe/d, based on management’s estimated plateau gas production rate of 18.8 mmscf/d gas (gross), plus associated condensate and LPG, with a duration of six years.
+The Company anticipates that the Akatara gas field will deliver a gross plateau production of approximately 6.1 kboe/d, based on an estimated gas production rate of 18.8 mmscf/d gas (gross), plus associated condensate and LPG, for a duration of seven years.